Airbus shakes up aero parts manufacturing

 Those parts can range from small generic items like metal brackets costing a few dollars to complex machined items costing tens of thousands, such as those made in the highly automated Varel plant in Germany.

-Also included in the new entity are part of the Augsburg plant in Germany and the Brasov facility in Romania.
+Also included in the new spin-off are part of the Augsburg plant in Germany and the Brasov facility in Romania.

 The shake-up comes two months after Chief Executive Guillaume Faury declared aerostructures, which includes the manufacturing of fuselage parts, to be "core".

-Once considered the less valuable end of the aerospace spectrum, aerostructures are now increasingly considered vital to the aerodynamically complex designs of the future.
+Once considered the less valuable end of the aerospace spectrum, aerostructures are considered vital to the aerodynamically complex, decarbonised designs of the future.

 REVERSING POWER8

-The rethink draws a line under past efforts to sell the whole of Stelia and PremiumAerotec, which had been carved out in 2009 as part of a restructuring plan called Power8.
-Industry sources have said few buyers came forward.
+The rethink draws a line under efforts to sell the whole of Stelia and PremiumAerotec - both carved out in 2009 as part of a restructuring plan called Power8.
+Initial sale hopes were dashed by the financial crisis and few buyers have emerged since.

 However, some industry sources noted Airbus had backed away from reviewing the Bremen plant in Germany, whose future has long been the subject of internal debate as it handles aircraft wing work overlapping with operations in Britain.

+Stelia and PremiumAerotec have combined sales of 3.6 billion euros and 15,000 staff.
+Bringing them back under direct Airbus control could result in significant costs and investment, Jefferies analyst Sandy Morris wrote.

-The new industrial blueprint, which coincides with a broader restructuring involving up to 15,000 jobs triggered by the coronavirus pandemic, is subject to talks with unions.
+The new industrial blueprint, which coincides with a broader restructuring involving up to 15,000 core Airbus jobs triggered by the coronavirus pandemic, is subject to talks with unions.

 It will go into effect at the start of next year and its implementation will be a priority for the company's new operations chief, Alberto Gutierrez, who moved up from running the military aircraft business in a reshuffle last week.